-Herbs are famously well suited for weight loss diets, as they provide beneficial nutrients but little energy.
+Herbs are famously well suited for weight loss diets, as they provide beneficial nutrients but few calories.

-Both of these herbs fit well in low calorie, low fats and low carbs diets.
+Both of these herbs fit well in low-calorie, low-fat, and low-carb diets.
 However, between these two herbs, coriander is the relatively better option for these diets.

 We’ve all heard about how herbs can do miracles for our health.
 In this section, we will examine those miracles from a scientific point of view.

-Due to its strong antioxidant qualities, the extract of coriander leaves has the potential to prevent myocardial infarction by inhibiting damage to heart muscle fibres (7).
+Due to its strong antioxidant qualities, the extract of coriander leaves has the potential to prevent myocardial infarction by inhibiting damage to heart muscle fibers (8).

-Coriander also has anti-inflammatory and anti-dyslipidemic abilities, decreasing total cholesterol levels and reducing low density lipoprotein oxidation (8).
+Coriander also has anti-inflammatory and anti-dyslipidemic abilities, decreasing total cholesterol levels and reducing low-density lipoprotein oxidation (9).

-Parsley has also been researched to possess hypotensive, anti-platelet, cytoprotective, antibacterial, anti-fungal and various other qualities (9).
+Parsley has also been researched to possess hypotensive, anti-platelet, cytoprotective, antibacterial, anti-fungal, and various other qualities (10).

 Coriander has been used to treat diabetes in traditional medicine.
-Here, science supports traditional medicine, as research has demonstrated coriander to have antihyperglycemic, insulin-releasing and insulin-like activities (10).
+Here, science supports traditional medicine, as research has demonstrated coriander to have antihyperglycemic, insulin-releasing, and insulin-like activities (11).

 Parsley has also exhibited beneficial anti-diabetic qualities.
-Animal studies have found that rats treated with parsley had significantly lower blood glucose and liver damage marker levels (11).
+Animal studies have found that rats treated with parsley had significantly lower blood sugar and liver damage marker levels (12).

-Parsley can be used as a traditional antidiabetic and antioxidant remedy in type 1 diabetes mellitus patients due to its ability to lower plasma glucose and increase plasma insulin levels (12).
+Parsley can be used as a traditional anti-diabetic and antioxidant remedy in type 1 diabetes mellitus patients due to its ability to lower plasma glucose and increase plasma insulin levels (13).

 Due to significant antioxidant qualities, parsley and coriander possess potential anticancer activities.

-The coriander herb has been shown to possibly protect against DNA damage and cancer cell migration (13).
-Coriander seeds have been researched to potentially inhibit the growth of gastric, colon, prostate, breast and lung carcinomas (14).
+The coriander herb has been shown to possibly protect against DNA damage and cancer cell migration (14).
+Coriander seeds have been researched to inhibit the growth of gastric, colon, prostate, breast, and lung carcinomas (15).